thoughtspot/thoughtspot.github.io/_admin/ts-cloud/onboarding-email-settings.md

 {: id="signup"}
 ## Signup settings
+The "Sign up" button on ThoughtSpot's login page is customizable.
+You can use it to redirect users to a company-wide app directory or to an internal app request workflow, for example.

 To configure the workflow that allows users to sign up for ThoughtSpot from the login page for the cluster, follow these steps:

 1. Select the **Edit** button in the **Email Settings** section.